meatball133/crystal/concepts-wip/bools/about.md

 ### Or(`||`)

 The [_or_ operator][or] in crystal is represented by `||` and returns `true` if **at least one** of values given is `true` if both of the values are `false` then it returns `false`.
-When using the _or_ operator so should one bool be placed one the right side of the `||` and one on the left side.
+When using the _or_ operator one bool should be placed on the right side of the `||` and another one on the left side.

 ```crystal
 true || true